-3. Are the investors categorized?
+O3 Are the investors categorized?
 If yes, how are Units allocated amongst different categories?

-- (a) Private placement: Investors are categorized into (i) QIBs; and (ii) bodies corporate, whether Indian or foreign.
-There are no specific allocation requirements between the said categories of investors. - (b) Public offer: Investors are categorized into: (i) Institutional Investors and (ii) other investors.
-The allocation in the public offer shall be made as follows: - (i) Not more than 75% to Institutional Investors; and - (ii) Not less than 25% to other investors.
+- (a) Private placement: Investors are categorized into (i) Institutional Investors; and (ii) Bodies Corporate, whether Indian or foreign.
+There are no specific allocation requirements between the said categories of investors. - (b) Public Issue: Investors are categorized into: (i) Institutional Investors and (ii)

+- other investors.
+The allocation in the public issue shall be made as follows: - (i) Not more than 75% to Institutional Investors. - (ii) Not less than 25% to other investors.

-4. Who are Institutional Investors?
+04 Who are Institutional Investors?